napari/napari/docs/naps/2-conda-based-packaging.md

 at napari can help here, but this will not scale if the plugin ecosystem keeps growing.

 As a result, some plugins might end up being available on PyPI but not on conda-forge.
 This further reinforces the idea that conda-forge packaging is a second-class citizen for the plugin ecosystem.
-We would recommend making packaging guidelines part of the documentation for plugin developers, but also part of the _requirements_ to be accepted on Napari hub listings.
-Otherwise, we risk supporting plugins which do not play nicely with the rest of the ecosystem.
+We would recommend including some packaging guidelines as part of the documentation for plugin developers to alleviate these issues.

-#### Tasks

-* [ ] Add conda-forge packaging to the release check list
-* [ ] Add packaging requirements to the plugin development documentation, aided by tooling if necessary
-* [ ] Decide which packages need to be governed by the _napari pinnings_ metapackage

 ### Milestone 2: Building conda-based installers for napari